LRharlekin/fs17-frontend/README.md

 ### State Management

 The application uses Redux for state management, with the RTK Query library for asynchronous data fetching.

+### Component Reusability

+The project makes use of custom hooks for encapsulating and reusing logic across different components.

+E.g.,

+- The useAppDispatch and useAppSelector hooks are strongly typed custom hooks that provide access to the Redux store's dispatch function and state, respectively.

+- The useDecrementCartQuantity, and useIncrementCartQuantity hooks encapsulate specific pieces of logic related to cart quantity management, and are not only hooked up to different UX components, but also the basis for calculating subtotals before checkout, and fetching more detailed product data based on the normalized product IDs in the cartSlice of the Redux store.

 ### Authentication